-The Unitarian Universalist Association (UUA) is committed to nurturing multigenerational UU faith communities, and the General Assembly (GA) Planning Committee shares that commitment when it visions GA.
+The Unitarian Universalist Association (UUA) is committed to nurturing multigenerational Unitarian Universalist (UU) faith communities, and the General Assembly (GA) Planning Committee shares that commitment when it visions GA.

 What does a multigenerational experience look like?